-Are you a multifaceted creative entrepreneur who wants to turn your passions into profits?
+Are you a multifaceted creative art entrepreneur who wants to turn your passion into profits?
 Or, are you still searching for your inner creative voice?
-Either way, this episode is for you!
+Either way, this interview with artist Jenna Rainey is for you!

-If you resist formal structures and love to be in the flow and nurturing your creativity – but also have creative business ideas that you want to launch and turn into a successful career – then this episode is for you!
+If you resist formal structures and love to be in the flow and nurturing your creativity – but also have art business ideas that you want to launch and turn into a successful career – then you may very well be a creative entrepreneur, and this episode is for you!

 I promise you: it IS totally possible to turn your hobby or creative passion into a 6- or even 7-figure business!